William-Laverty/LuaKit-for-Swift/README.md

 - **Usage**: Provides an example of using Lua functionalities within a Swift executable.

 ### LuaIntegrationDemo.swift
-- **Purpose**: Demonstrates advanced Lua integration in Swift.
+- **Purpose**: Demonstrates advanced LuaKit in Swift.
 - **Usage**: Example of intricate interactions between Lua and Swift in a complex scenario.

 ### LuaIntegrationTests
-- **Purpose**: Contains unit tests for Lua integration functionalities.
+- **Purpose**: Contains unit tests for LuaKit functionalities.
 - **Usage**: Ensures correctness and reliability of Lua functionalities.

-## Usage Guide
+# Usage Guide
-# Integrating Lua Integration in Xcode

 ## Prerequisites
 - **Xcode**: Ensure you have Xcode installed on your system.
-- **Swift Package Manager (SPM)**: The Lua Integration package uses SPM for dependency management.
+- **Swift Package Manager (SPM)**: The LuaKit package uses SPM for dependency management.

 ## Integration Steps
 1. **Clone or Download**:
-   - Clone the Lua Integration repository or download the source files.
+   - Clone the LuaKit repository or download the source files.

 2. **Open Xcode Project**:
    - Open your Xcode project or create a new project.